 Scratch with your fingernail or use a knife and it will pop free.

 Hard Scale also has the ablility to establish new colonies on pots, tables, and even on the floor under the plant.
 You can find traces of scale by a "sticky" honedew substance they leave behind (similar to mealy bugs).

 Are any of the surfaces around the infected plant sticky?
 If they are - there's active scale populations present.

 Soft scale resembles a white powdery substance usually found on the underside of leaves or down in the crevices between the leaves.

 Like mealy bugs, scale secrete a sticky "honeydew" substance that gives the leaves (and pots) a shiny look.
 This could be the first sign of trouble that you'll see.
 "Honeydew" attracts mold and ants.

 Scale have protected shells that that must be penetrated to effectively control them.
-Simply spraying the plant won't dislodge their shell.
+Simply spraying the plant won't get to the insects.

 Neem Oil is an effective control for all types of scale.
 Mix 1 TBLS of Neem Oil in 1 quart of water in sprayer.
 Add a drop of dish soap to help the Neem Oil mix with water.
 Shake thoroughly.

-Neem is effective for 12 hours after mixing.
+Note: Neem is effective for only 12 hours after mixing.

 this is where to start ...